 Since compliance impacts organizations, we’ll explore the top 6 reasons you should be digitizing your employee files.
 Most people probably don’t think about scanning employee records and personnel files when discussing compliance.
 But employee files, and other related documents, are subject to audits, regulations, controls, and specific retention periods, and relying on digital files instead of paper files dramatically reduces your burden of compliance.

-#1 Scale – Spend your time wisely
+#1 Scale – Electronic employee files save time

 The first reason stems from one of the on-going struggles HR departments face, the inability to scale with the organization.
 Typically, an HR department is one of, if not the last department to get approval for new headcount.
 This means “doing more with less” that makes it really important to understand how your team spends its time.

 A typical worker spends, on average, 51 minutes per day looking for paper documents, files, and emails.
 Over 4 hours a week, or over 10% of the typical work week is lost looking for documents.
 Imagine having that time back?
 Think of all the things you and your team could accomplish.
-With all the responsibilities you are managing, how can you afford to waste this much time looking through employee files?
+With all the responsibilities you are managing, how can you afford to waste this much time looking through physical personnel files?